legal resources necessary to hold negligent facilities accountable.

 The state investigators interviewed the facility Business Office Manager on the morning of January 10, 2017, who said that “she does not initiate background checks on professional staff” stating that the Administrator was hired “on December 21, 2016, and the Director of Nursing was hired on November 14, 2016.”
 The Business Office Manager said that “she did not conduct background screening checks or criminal conviction investigation for [the Administrator or Director of Nursing]” as required by law.

 If your loved one is suffering from abuse, neglect or mistreatment while a resident at Doctors Nursing and Rehabilitation Center, the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Marion County victims of mistreatment living in long-term facilities including nursing homes in Salem.
+Our network of attorneys fights aggressively on behalf of Marion County victims of mistreatment living in long-term facilities including nursing homes in Salem.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.